-A student who is a candidate for graduation may apply at the Welcome Center.
+A student who is a candidate for graduation may apply at www.VictoriaCollege.edu/ Graduation.
 Victoria College will award degrees when earned as determined by a curriculum audit against the student's declared major.

 Graduates with a Level 1 Certificate or higher are eligible to participate in the graduation ceremony.